 How to use this lemon salt

 So now you have this gorgeous and amazing orange lemon salt.
 What are you going to do with it?
 Well you can gift it to friends and family!
-Share the citrus love with everyone!
-Homemade gifts are always the best, in my opinion.

 But in terms of food, you might not know how to use this citrus salt.
 Well, it is perfect on everything – seriously!
-I would suggest using it as a finishing salt, at the end of cooking, but you can totally use it while you cook.
+I would suggest using it as a finishing salt, at the end of cooking, but you can also use it while you cook.

 Try it on fish, chicken, steak, salads, sandwiches and eggs.
 We love eating cucumbers and tomatoes alone, so sprinkle it on your favorite fruits and vegetables and enjoy.
 This orange salt blend is incredible on avocados, too, whether by themselves or on avocado toast.